Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 }
 ```

 Ok, but we got even more to show you.
-For example, you can check **two values** in one `case` by just typing:
+For example, you can check **two values** in one `case` by just typing

 ```back
 switch element {